rocketman123456/PiccoloDev/README.md

 ## Build Piccolo

 vcpkg packages:
-  glfw3 spdlog sol2 lua stb joltphysics glslang volk tinygltf tinyobjloader vulkanmemoryallocator
+  - glfw3
+  - spdlog
+  - sol2
+  - lua
+  - stb
+  - joltphysics[debugrenderer]
+  - glslang
+  - volk
+  - tinygltf
+  - tinyobjloader
+  - vulkan-memory-allocator

+system packages:
+  - vulkan

 ### Build on Windows
 You may execute the **build_windows.bat**.
 This batch file will generate the projects, and build the **Release** config of **Piccolo Engine** automatically.
 After successful build, you can find the PiccoloEditor.exe at the **bin** directory.